Adolis García Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 7.71 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 8.08 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (34 total, 1.8 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (39 total, 1.9 per game).

-- Sears makes the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- The Athletics will send Muller (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- The lefty's most recent appearance was on Sunday against the New York Mets, when he went six innings, surrendering two earned runs while giving up four hits.
+- In his last time out on Tuesday, the left-hander threw four innings against the Chicago Cubs, allowing six earned runs while surrendering 13 hits.

-- In three games this season, the 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- In four games this season, the 25-year-old has amassed a 7.23 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .346 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.